NanomatchGmbH/nanoscope-docs/docs/source/getting_started/installation.rst

                 export NM_LICENSE_SERVER=localhost

-          In case the CodeMeter runtime is installed on a different computer in your network than the computational resource itself, provide the corresponding IP address.
+          In case the CodeMeter runtime is installed on a different computer in your network than the `Server` itself, provide the corresponding IP address.
 See also :ref:`getting_started_licensing` for details.

 3. Install the SimStack **Server**
     In the list of available installs from step 2.2 above, execute the **topmost** command to install SimStack Server: